-Openness, Playful Curiosity, Non-Judgement, and Skills
+Openness, Playful Curiosity, Non-Judgment, and Skills

-It is my philosophy of life that openness, playful curiosity, focusing on what works, and non-judgemental observation are just as important as refined skills.
+It is my philosophy of life that openness, playful curiosity, focusing on what works, and non-judgmental observation are just as important as refined skills.
 I feel so fortunate to have found other horsemen that share the same idea.
 Our beliefs about life and training cannot be separated.
 To learn how to train is to learn how to enjoy life… And if we learn how to enjoy life, it makes our training better!